-This guide covers the most important factors when it comes down to cleaning and maintenance routines for the espresso machine in your coffee shop or cafe.
+This guide covers the most important factors when it comes down to the cleaning and maintenance routines for the espresso machine in your coffee shop or cafe.

-You've completed the first step: you have a coffee shop up and running, coffee machine set up and in place and customers are regular.
-It really is amazing the difference a properly cleaned coffee shop and coffee machine makes, with both the taste of the coffee and the shop environment!
+You've completed the first step: you have a coffee shop up and running, coffee machine set up and in place, and customers are regular.
+It's amazing the difference a properly cleaned coffee shop and coffee machine makes for both the taste of the coffee and the shop environment!

 Cleaning Your Espresso Machine and Grinder

 - Knock the puck of coffee from the portafilter into the knock bock.

 - Purge the steam wand before and after each use and wipe it with a clean damp bar towel.

 After A Rush Or A Line Of Drinks

 - Scrub each grouphead with a brush and hot water.

 - Backflush your machine using Cafiza.
 Do this by following these steps: